Founder's Hall Museum

 Housed in a magnificent Greek Revival landmark, the Founder’s Hall Museum offers a glimpse into the complex life of America’s first multi-millionaire and illuminates the legacy of a school which has fascinated visitors since the 19th century, became the focus of a key Northern civil rights case in the 20th century, and continues to educate youth today.

-Founder’s Hall is now open for public tours.
+Founder’s Hall is open for free guided tours on Thursdays from 9-2.

-In order to ensure a safe visit for everyone, Girard College has put in place new registration procedures and we ask you to reserve a free Thursday tour timeslot on Eventbrite.
+In order to ensure a safe visit for everyone, Girard College has put in place new registration procedures and protocols for campus visitors:

 Live Virtual Tours